ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/configure-a-selenium-hub-2.md

 ![](attachments/configure-a-selenium-hub-2/select-provider-dialog-custom.png)

 2. The **New Selenium Hub** dialog box opens.
 Here you enter the necessary information for ATS to connect to your local selenium server.
-3. First, you enter a name for your selenium hub.
-This is only meant to help you identify the selenium hub.
+3. In the **Name** field you enter a name for your selenium hub.
+This is only meant to help you identify the selenium hub when selecting the selenium hub for a test run.
-4. Next, you enter the access URL of your server.
+4. In the **Custom URL** field you enter the access URL of your server.

 ![](attachments/configure-a-selenium-hub-2/new-selenium-hub-dialog-custom.png)